 Children have a wide range of opportunities to work collaboratively within class, across Year Groups and phases.
-We promote ‘Listening Friends’, Play Leaders and Lunchtime Monitors to support other children throughout the day including at break-time and lunchtimes.
+We promote ‘Listening Friends’, Play Leaders and Lunchtime Ambassadors to support other children throughout the day including at break-time and lunchtimes

 Brunswick Park Primary School is at the heart of the local community and we encourage pupils to show care and consideration for others through charitable work and young citizenship, including work with local secondary schools.
-The School Council ensures that all children can influence decision making through democratic processes.
+The Junior Leadership Team ensures that all children can influence decision making through democratic processes.

 There is a strong emphasis throughout the Personal Social Health Citizenship Education (PSHCE) areas of study on individual rights and responsibilities, including respect and valuing difference in the ways people choose to live in modern British Society.